LevinJ/CarND-Path-Planning-Project/README.md

 This part is implemented in Behavior.cpp and BehavCost.cpp files.

-In this project, the car could be in three states: Keep lane, lane change left, lane change right.
-We have to consider a lot of factors when choosing the state, like will we go faster after choosing a state, will it collide with other cars, is it comfortable for passengers?
+In this project, the car could be in three states: keep lane, lane change left, lane change right.
+We have to consider a lot of factors when choosing the state, like will we go faster after choosing a state, will it collide with other cars, will it be  comfortable for passengers?
 Here we use a series of cost function to balance these sometimes conflicting requirements and select the state with minimal cost.
-To be specific, blow cost functions are applied.
+To be specific, below cost functions are applied.

 1. Lane speed cost
 This is to prevent the car from going to lanes with leading car whose speed is very slow.
 2. Lane collision cost
 This is to prevent the car from making moves that might collide with other cars
 3. Lane change cost
 This is to prevent the car from changing the lanes too frequently.
 4. Lane change resoluteness cost
 This one is very interesting.
 It is to reward the car to have resolute lane change.
 That is to say, once the car starts a lane change move, it’s better that it should stick with decision and complete the lane change.
 Otherwise sometimes the car might move like a drunk man, start moving to the left lane, and then half way through, decides to abort the decision and revert back.

 ```
 double lane_change_resoluteness_cost(const Vehicle & vehicle, BehvStates state, BehvCostData &data){